Bundles of metric structures as left ultrafunctors: Introduction

 \subsubsection{Extending the equivalence to structures of continuous model theory}

+First, we introduced continuous model theory, an extension of classic first-order logic that allows the axiomatisation of structures of metric nature.
+Continuous models are going to be our main building block; they come equipped with a natural notion of ultraproduct turning them into ultracategories.

+This is an entirely new class of ultracategories.
+In particular we have the following theorem \begin{theorem*}~\ref{not_coherent_theorem_VTEX1} Let $\mathcal{M}$ be an ultracategory of models of a continuous first order theory, that satisfies the following two conditions: \begin{enumerate} \item For any $A ,B \in \mathcal{M}$, $\mathrm{Hom}(A,B)$ is connected with the topology of pointwise convergence. \item The category $\mathcal{M}$ has a zero object. \end{enumerate} then the only left ultrafunctors $\mathcal{M} \to \mathsf{Set}$ are constants. \end{theorem*}

+In particular this theorem shows that these categories of models are not models of coherent first order logic, since, if they were, then the category $\mathrm{Lult}(\mathcal{M},\mathsf{Set})$ should be the classifying topos of this theory.

-In the context of model theory, one can think of a signature as a theory with an empty set of axioms, in the sense that $\Sigma$-structures are the model of the empty theory in the signature $\Sigma$.
-In section \ref{5} we generalize the theorem above to the continuous version of such empty theories: We extended our work from just defining bundles of bounded complete metric spaces to defining bundles of structure of continuous model theory.
+In the context of model theory, one can think of a signature as a theory with an empty set of axioms, in the sense that $\Sigma $-structures are the models of the empty theory in the signature $\Sigma $, models of such theory turn out to be exactly the complete bounded metric spaces.
+In section~\ref{5}, we generalise the theorem above to the continuous version of such empty theories: We extended our work from just defining bundles of bounded complete metric spaces to defining bundles of structures of continuous model theory.
 And we show that our previous result can be extended to: